Big O Notation is a way to measure how efficiently your code performs as the input size grows.

 If your algorithm performs one block of work after another, you add their time complexities.

-The total runtime is the time for Block A plus the time for Block B which comes out to be O(m) + O(n^2).
+The total runtime is the time for Block A plus the time for Block B, which comes out to O(m) + O(n²).
+Here m and n are independent inputs, so neither term dominates the other and we keep both.
+If both blocks depended on the same n, this would simplify to O(n²) using Rule 4 below.

-If you algorithm has nested loop with the outer loop running n times and the inner loop running m times, the total complexity is O(n * m).
+If your algorithm has a nested loop with the outer loop running n times and the inner loop running m times, the total complexity is O(n × m).

 This rule states that we can ignore any constant multipliers in a Big O expression.

-Whether your algorithm takes n steps or 5n steps, both grow linearly as n increases, the constant multiplier doesn’t affect the growth trend.
-If you double the input, the runtime for both will (roughly) double.
+Whether your algorithm takes n steps or 5n steps, both grow linearly as n increases, so the constant multiplier doesn’t affect the growth trend.
+If you double the input, the runtime for both will roughly double.

 So we drop constant factors: